 * * *

 Truths are determined by our finite experiences of the world (i.e. interpreting the world).
 Truth becomes multiple.
 Truth is absolute in so far that it is finite, but also as singularity within everyone of us.
 But it is this very limit where we must recognize the infinite.
 Not only do we see this limit in Derrida and Levinas, we also see this in Alain Badiou and Jacques Lacan.
 For example, Lacan’s notion of the “Real” comes from Kant’s notion of the in itself.
 Much of Lacanian psychoanalysis is a relationship with the subject’s unconscious desires with society (i.e. language).
 Meanwhile, Badiou clearly sees the encounter of the radical in itself through the event—an event marked by infinite contingencies that ruptures out of the norm; like the infinite contingencies of the future that Derrida speaks.
-We even see this theme of contingency in Stephane Mallarme’s poem, “The Throw of the Dice Does Not Abolish Chance”.
+We even see this theme of contingency in Stephane Mallarme’s famous poem, “The Throw of the Dice Does Not Abolish Chance”.
 The moment I throw the dice and wish for it to land on a six, it actually lands on a four.
 The future becoming of time is otherly, contingent and infinite—something that the subject is always situated in.

 Nevertheless, what I would like to highlight is this influence of Kantianism.
 To exist is to understand our limits as human beings in relationship with the world and other people.
 While famous philosophers like Friedrich Nietzsche was a huge critic of Kant, he still agreed to Kant’s insight that we can never know anything in itself.
 Kant is central to many contemporary theoretical debates and to the understanding of many “continental philosophy” in 20th century (European philosophy).